Hafiz-Al-Shams/Hafiz-Al-Shams/README.md

 ###

 <p align="left">I'm a Junior Full-Stack Developer.
-I work with the MERN stack and love solving real-world problems through code.<br>About me I just can say- I may not know everything yet, but I never stop learning.
-If there's a challenge, I will always find a way to overcome it through continuous learning and implementation.</p>
+I work with the MERN stack and love solving real-world problems through coding.<br>About me I just can say- I may not know everything yet, but I never stop learning.
+And if there's a challenge, I will always find a way to overcome it through continuous learning and implementation.</p>

 ###